sduquer/sduquer.github.io/_pages/bookmarks.md

 All about Linux: tutorials, how to, driver solutions, etc.

 [Ubuntu handbook](https://ubuntuhandbook.org):
-News, Tutorials, Howtos for Ubuntu Linux
+News, Tutorials, Howtos for Ubuntu Linux.

 ## Jekyll Tips and Reference